NathanHawks/SR1eGameBot/README.md

 There are a few admin commands that are hard-coded only to respond to me, the bot's author.
 If you self-host, you can gain access to them:

-1. Find out your Discord ID (it's ***not*** your username followed by a few numbers; it's all numbers; it will be the third number that appears in your bot's logfile when you use any of the initiative commands).
+1. Find out your Discord ID (it's ***not*** your username followed by a few numbers; it's all numbers; it will be the final number that appears in your bot's logfile when you use any of the initiative commands).
 2. Do a find-and-replace in main.js, replacing all occurrences of my Discord ID, 360086569778020352, with your Discord ID.
 3. Push the changes and restart the bot.